Lalasa1234/CyberbullyingDetection/README.md

 *- Use the autotokenizer associated with distilbert with the longest padding and truncation strategy*

-*- Split into train and test dataset*
+*- Split into train and test datasets*

 *- Define the distilbert model*
 ___